mainmatter/mainmatter.com/blog/_posts/2017-02-13-npm-libs-in-ember-cli.md

 The files that the Ember CLI build pipeline generates use the [Asynchronous Module Definition][AMD] (or shorter: AMD).
-The `define()` call in the code above defines a new AMD module with the name `moment` and the return value of the `vendorModule()` function describes what the module exports, or what we can import from that module in our own code.
-In this case we export something called `default` to which we assign the `moment` global.
+The `define()` call in the code above defines a new AMD module with the name `moment` and the return value of the `vendorModule` function describes what the module exports, or what we can import from that module in our own code.
+In this case we export an object with a `default` property that contains the `moment` global.
 You can find more information on "default exports" and ES6 modules in general in the [Exploring ES6](http://exploringjs.com/es6/ch_modules.html) ebook.

 To use this vendor shim we will have to `app.import()` it like we did with the